brian-team/brian2modelfitting/docs_sphinx/optimizer/index.rst

  - Sequential optimisation using decision trees [``'ET'``]
  - Random forest regressor [``'RF'``]

-User can also provide a custom made `sklearn regressor`.
-Skopt optimizer can be specified in the following way:
+User can also provide a custom made `sklearn regressor`. :py:class:`~brian2modelfitting.modelfitting.metric.SkoptOptimizer` can be specified in the following way:

 Parameters: